Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Comparison to observations

-{\it Early Universe constraints. } If $N_2$ and $N_3$ are sufficiently long lived, with lifetime $\tau>0.1$~sec, they will inhibit baryogenesis, it is thus possible to show that $L_6<2500$ \citep{Serpico05}.
+If $N_2$ and $N_3$ are sufficiently long-lived, with lifetime $\tau>0.1$~s, they will interfere significantly with BBN, it is thus possible to show that $L_6<2500$ \citep{Serpico05}.
 Moreover, it is conceivable that if a sufficient fraction of the sterile neutrinos remain relativistic to late times, they may add a contribution to the number of relativistic degrees of freedom, $N_\rmn{eff}$.
 Our {\sc class} calculations return $\Delta N_\rmn{eff}<1.1\times10^{-3}$ for all \citetalias{Venumadhav16} and \citetalias{Ghiglieri15} models, which is significantly smaller than the $\sim0.35$ figure (95~C.~L.) of \citet{PlanckCP20}.
-We present these results in more detail in appendix~\ref{app:neff}.
+We present these results in more detail in Appendix~\ref{app:neff}.